 I think this book is a definite winner, whatever coloring instrument you decide to use with it.
 I find these pages to be beautiful, inspiring and appealing — and I think others are likely to find them so, too.

-I recommend this book to artists and aspiring artists of all ages — particularly to those who are interested in coloring botanical drawings or learning to draw flowers and plants.
+I recommend this book to artists, aspiring artists, coloring enthusiasts, and gardeners of all ages — particularly to those who are interested in coloring botanical drawings or learning to draw flowers and plants.

 This is supposed to be an adult coloring book — but, honestly, I think children, ‘tweens and teens would be enchanted by it, too.